jenny0741/final_project/README.md

  The type of machine learning used will be Supervised.
 Since the dataset columns were labeled, this gave the ability to use supervised learning to predict wheather a patient might or might not have heart disease.
 Since the datasets were not continuous, a classification method will be used for predicting a discrete outcome.
 The first machine learning created for this dataset was deep neural learning.
-THe accuracy from this model was really
+The accuracy of this model was 19% which is far below an acceptable score.
+Other learning models would include Decision Tree and Random Forest.

  [Deep Neural](Resources/neural.png)

+ ## Data Visualization

+ For the data visualization, the program Tableau was chosen.